oracle-livelabs/oml/oml/create-run-notebooks/create-run-notebooks.md

 7. Click **Back** to return to the Notebooks page, and to save the changes in the notebook.

-## Create Your Notebook From Examples Templates
+## Task 2: Create Your Notebook From Examples Templates

 To create a notebook based on a template: